8 Fundamentals of Commercial Property Investing for Beginners

 • Operational costs are high (perhaps due to higher maintenance costs, increased expenses, or poor management).

-• Typically more difficult to manage than a cash flow property.
+• Typically, it is more challenging to manage than a cash flow property.

 Hold Period Project

-For a hold period project, first compare cash flow to the value add potential of a property.
-The following types of questions can help determine if the multi-family property aligns with your cash flow needs, as well as your overall investment strategy.
+For a hold period project, first, compare cash flow to the property’s value-added potential.
+The following questions can help determine if the multi-family property aligns with your cash flow needs and overall investment strategy.

 • How do rents compare to the current market rental rates?

-• How does the interior and exterior of the property (and units) compare to other properties in the area?
+• How does the property’s interior and exterior (and units) compare to other properties in the area?

 • Does the occupancy rate provide a high enough monthly cash flow?